top of page

 Emerald

-Emeralds are occasionally colour-enhanced by introducing dye into surface reaching fissures to deepen the green color of less valuable lighter emeralds.
+Emeralds are occasionally colour-enhanced by introducing dye into surface reaching fissures to deepen the green colour of less valuable lighter emeralds.
 This treatment is easily detected by observing the emerald under magnification.
 None of the emeralds we offer have been colour-enhanced by introducing dye.
-Unlike rubies and sapphires, emeralds are never exposed to heat treatment to enhance colour or clarity.
+Unlike rubies and sapphires, emeralds are never exposed to heat treatment to enhance their colour or clarity.

 Sapphire & Ruby

 In coloured stones colour is one of the most important factors determining its price and attractiveness.
 Besides blue sapphire and red ruby, the corundum family also includes so-called “fancy sapphires.”
 They come in violet, green, yellow, orange, pink, purple, and intermediate hues.
-There are also “parti-coloured” sapphires that show combinations of different colors.
+There are also “parti-coloured” sapphires that show combinations of different colours.
 Some stones exhibit the phenomenon known as colour change, most often going from blue in daylight or fluorescent lighting to purple under incandescent light.
 Sapphires can even be gray, black, or brown.

 The most popular treatment for corundum is heating.
 Very hight temperatures are used to improve dull-looking stones, the changes result in more vivid colour and better clarity.
 Interestingly, heating may occur naturally as well.
 Because changes brought by heating are permanent, we accept sapphires and rubies that went through this procedure.